Contact the journal

 Abstracting & Indexing

-- EBSCO Art Source, Art Full Text, and Art & Architecture Complete
+- EBSCO (Art & Architecture Source, Art Full Text and Art & Architecture Complete)

 Architecture_MPS operates double blind peer review, where both the reviewers and authors are anonymised during review.
-Authors should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.
+Reviewers cannot be from the same institution as the author, based at any funding bodies connected to the paper and cannot be recommended by authors or anyone else connected to the paper.
+Author(s) should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.

-Further information regarding peer review can be found on our editorial policy pages.
+Further information regarding peer review can be found on the UCL Press Journal’s Editorial Policy.

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-Architecture_MPS authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+Architecture_MPS authors of accepted papers will not be requested or required to make an APC payment or pay a submission fee.

 How to submit

-Architecture_MPS welcomes submissions on all themes related to contemporary and historical architecture and its relationship with media, politics and/or society in its broadest sense.
-Authors should follow the journal’s author guidelines.
+Authors should follow the UCL Press author guidelines.
 Manuscripts that are not formatted appropriately for the journal will be referred to edit accordingly before peer review.

 Preparing your manuscript